openlawteam/tribute-contracts/website/docs/tutorial/dao/TributeUI.md

 ![Governance](/img/tutorial/dao-tutorial/governance.png)

-👏 Yeah, it was a lengthy tutorial, Well Done!!!
+👏 Yeah, it was a lengthy tutorial.
+Congrats you have a Tribute DAO running on Rinkeby.
+Well Done!

 🎉 You have launched your DAO using Tribute DAO framework, and now you can interact with it using the Tribute UI dApp!